MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 - **Max concurrent connections**:  The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.

-- **Disable performance metrics analytics**: The is to collect metrics such as DTU, DWU, RU, etc. for copy performance optimization and recommendations.
+- **Disable performance metrics analytics**: This is to collect metrics such as DTU, DWU, RU, etc. for copy performance optimization and recommendations.
 If you are concerned with this behavior, please turn off this feature.

 ### Mapping